kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

 ### Fetching API specification secured with Basic Auth or OAuth

 Application Connector supports a variety of authentication methods to allow users to register secured APIs.
-Now you can also provide API specification endpoint that requires authentication.
-The Application Connector now uses credentials to fetch the API specification.
+Now you can also provide API specification endpoint that requires authentication as the Application Connector now uses credentials to fetch the API specification.
 The supported authentication methods for fetching API specifications are Basic Auth and OAuth.
-Read [this](https://github.com/Maladie/kyma/blob/fetching-specurl-docs/docs/application-connector/08-03-register-manage-services.md) document to learn how to register APIs which expose secured API specifications.
+Read [this](https://kyma-project.io/docs/1.3/components/application-connector/#tutorials-register-a-service) document to learn how to register APIs that expose secured API specifications.

 ### Generating CA root

 Application Connector serves as a certificate authority that issues client certificates for external systems.
 Users can provide their own certificates and keys to be used as a CA root.
 In order to improve security and reduce configuration effort, we automated certificate and key generation process.
-From now on, both keys and certificates are generated if not specified by the user.
-Read [this](https://github.com/kyma-project/kyma/blob/master/docs/application-connector/03-07-application-connector-certificates.md) document for more information.
+From now on, both keys and certificates are generated, if not specified by the user.
+Read [this](https://kyma-project.io/docs/1.3/components/application-connector/#details-application-connector-certificates) document for more information.
 To learn how the automated certificate generation affects the upgrade process and how to preserve your certificate and key, read the migration guide.

 ### Additional headers and query parameters stored in a secured way